 FY 2021 $7.60 Billion +3.0% +$230 Million

 Contact Legislators This Week to Ask for a 3% Increase for K-12

 A consensus has formed in the Statehouse that Indiana teachers are underpaid and need pay raises.
 The best approach to that goal is to raise K-12 funding by 3%.
 Two other methods suggested will not raise the base pay that teachers need to solidify their future earnings:

 With this background, you are ready to ask House members this week and Senators later to put at least a 3% increase in the budget for K-12 funding.

 Good luck in your efforts!
 Thank you for your active support of public education in Indiana!

 “Vic’s Statehouse Notes” and ICPE received one of three Excellence in Media Awards presented by Delta Kappa Gamma Society International, an organization of over 85,000 women educators in seventeen countries.
 The award was presented on July 30, 2014 during the Delta Kappa Gamma International Convention held in Indianapolis.
 Thank you Delta Kappa Gamma!

-Our lobbyist Joel Hand represented ICPE extremely well throughout the 2018 short session and during the special session in May.
+Our lobbyist Joel Hand will continue to represent ICPE in the 2019 budget session.
 We need your memberships and your support to continue his work.
 We welcome additional members and additional donations.
 We need your help and the help of your colleagues who support public education!
 Please pass the word!

 Some readers have asked about my background in Indiana public schools.
 Thanks for asking!
 Here is a brief bio: